Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

   - type: two column
     text: |
-      Build your email using these components:
+      You can build your email with these basic components, but don't feel you are limited with the items in the list.

-      1. __Logo__ Logo*
+      1. __Logo__

       2. __Greetings__ is a short line of text stating the core message

       3. __Heading__ is a line of text that explains what the email is about.
-It comes after the greeting, but there can be exceptions by use cases.
-E.g. In the Email Verification Template, heading comes before greeting for a more natural reading flow.

       4. __Body__ is the main content